 Unless they are sugar free, gummies, or any sticky candy, leave residue that sticks to the teeth, which cannot be rinsed off by saliva.
 And hard candy, again, unless sugar-free, may appear to be lower in calories, but, nonetheless, the sugar present in the hard candy mixes with the salvia and sits in your mouth longer than a piece of chocolate.
 And don’t be surprised to learn that even those ‘sourballs’, that are not sweet in taste, can be even more harmful; sour candies have a tendency to be higher in acidic content attacking the health of the enamel.
 Drs.
 Hochberg & Diora have seen countless patients present with teeth that have been compromised by the habit of sucking on hard candy throughout the day or making the mistake of biting down on the candy and fracturing a tooth.

 Did you know that this is the best choice?
 The nature of chocolate, just a plain old-fashioned chocolate bar, makes it a more tooth-friendly treat.
 It is not as sticky and washes off of our teeth more quickly than other choices.
-And, if you choose a dark chocolate, which has lower sugar content, it’s even a better choice and has some health benefits as well.
+And, if you choose a dark chocolate, which has lower sugar content, it’s an even a better choice and has some health benefits as well.

 Keep your teeth health during Halloween and throughout the year by:

-- Eat treats immediately following a meal
+- Eating treats immediately following a meal

 - Choose treats that are quickly washed away; avoid hard or sticky candies that remain in the mouth